Jubitha246/Librazen/README.md

-Here's a comprehensive README file for your GitHub repository regarding the Librazen project:

----

 # Librazen
 Librazen is a full-stack web application designed to manage a library's book lending system.
 It provides an efficient platform for users to borrow and return books while allowing administrators to manage the library's inventory.

 ## Table of Contents